Griefed/ServerPackCreator/HELP.md

 As of ServerPackCreator version 3.14.x you can define properties which, when configured correctly, will set the `SPC_JAVA_SPC`-placeholder in the script variables depending on which Java version is required by Minecraft.
+This makes testing your server pack on your system much easier, as you no longer need to edit the `variables.txt` after you generated your server pack.

-The two property in question:
+The property in question:

 - `de.griefed.serverpackcreator.script.javaN`

 Where `N` represents the version of the Java installation you want to make available to ServerPackCreator for script placeholder editing.
 Set any of these to the exact path to your correlating Java executable or binary file.

 Examples: